aniketpant/aniketpant.github.com/_posts/2012-05-31-laravel-setting-up-and-getting-down-to-business.md

 ### Eloquent ORM

 I started building the models and they were ready in no time.
-But on running the tasks, they didn’t seem to work.
-I couldn’t understand why.
+But on running the tasks, they didn't seem to work.
+I couldn't understand why.
 Then I remembered about the naming conventions of Laravel and the way I had named the models, it was all incorrect.

 My models were named like this: abc\_def\_ghi.